 A number of Notices and Consents are required to allow your minor student to use online services such as Google G Suits for Education and visual/audio conferencing services such as Zoom and Microsoft Teams.
 These services are required for distance learning and also allow the student to access recorded classroom and educational sessions.
-The Notices and Service provider FAQs related to data collected by these types of service providers are contained in Distance Learning Section of this Handbook.
+The Notices and Service provider FAQs related to data collected by these types of service providers are contained on Page 56 of this Handbook.